tlswg/tls13-spec/draft-ietf-tls-tls13.md

 {:br}

 Informally, TLS 1.3 provides these properties by AEAD-protecting the plaintext with a strong key.
-AEAD encryption protects confidentiality and integrity for the data.
+AEAD encryption provides confidentiality and integrity for the data.
 Non-replayability is provided by using a separate nonce for each record, with the nonce being derived from the record sequence number ({{nonce}}), with the sequence